 14. For if ye forgive men their trespasses, your heavenly Father will also forgive you:

-15. But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.
+15. But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.”

-Here again we are taught a prayer that helps us in a time in which we might not know what to say or what to pray.
-These times God understands very well, they are times when life is tough and it seems that we have little strength to think about what to pray, not to mention the strength to express it.
+times God understands very well, they are times when life is tough and it seems that we have little strength to think about what to pray, not to mention the strength to express it.
 Jesus has given us a prayer to pray that covers it all!
 Every possible thing that we ought to be concerned with is listed here in this prayer.
 This prayer turns our focus from our misery unto the source of power that will strengthen us, that source is Jesus and the Kingdom of God.

 After reading these verses what questions do you have?